mazwat/mazwat.github.io/making-circuits-lm.md

 ## Conclusion

 In this lecture I have explained how to user the simulation environment of TinkerCAD to create basic electrical circuits and to control them using a swtich.
-I have also showed how we can use an Arduino to implement digital control methods through code to control th
+I have also showed how we can use an Arduino to implement digital control methods through code to control components on a breadboard.

+## Video Lecture

+### Lecture - Arduino
+<iframe width="100%" height="480" src="https://web.microsoftstream.com/embed/video/a3e1a802-20e3-48f5-86f5-be2645beb6a7?autoplay=false&showinfo=true" allowfullscreen style="border:none;"></iframe>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI3MzEzOTg2LDE3Mjk0MjQ3MzMsMTY3MD
-UxODU4NywtMTQxMjg5NjAzLC00NjM1NDM5MDksMTU5ODQ4MTUw
-MiwxMjQ4MTkxNzczLDE0NjkyMDE2NDEsLTE1Mjk4MjI2MjcsNT
-k3NzQ1NjQ2LC0xNzg2NTAwMzg1LC0yMDk1MTI2NjI4LDE0MTA4
-MjEyNTAsNDQ0MzgyNDgzLDI3NjA4OTY5MiwtMTc2NjcxNTIyOC
-wtMTc3MzY3OTI4NSwtNTMwMzY2NzE5LDE3NTI3NzAzNDEsMTcz
-MzQ4ODc1MV19
+eyJoaXN0b3J5IjpbMTQwODkwNTU4NCwxNzI5NDI0NzMzLDE2Nz
+A1MTg1ODcsLTE0MTI4OTYwMywtNDYzNTQzOTA5LDE1OTg0ODE1
+MDIsMTI0ODE5MTc3MywxNDY5MjAxNjQxLC0xNTI5ODIyNjI3LD
+U5Nzc0NTY0NiwtMTc4NjUwMDM4NSwtMjA5NTEyNjYyOCwxNDEw
+ODIxMjUwLDQ0NDM4MjQ4MywyNzYwODk2OTIsLTE3NjY3MTUyMj
+gsLTE3NzM2NzkyODUsLTUzMDM2NjcxOSwxNzUyNzcwMzQxLDE3
+MzM0ODg3NTFdfQ==
 -->